fbacchella/ovirtcmd/README.md

 Scripting
 ---------

-ovcmd can also be used to script oVirt actions, using python.
+oVirtCmd can also be used to script oVirt actions, using python.
 It mimics closely the usual oVirt's API but try to hide parts of it's complexity.

 In this case, the command line is